aws-cloudformation/aws-cloudformation-resource-providers-sagemaker/aws-sagemaker-space/docs/resourcespec.md

 #### SageMakerImageArn

-The Amazon Resource Name (ARN) of the SageMaker image that the image version belongs to.
+The ARN of the SageMaker image that the image version belongs to.

 _Required_: No